CompOmics/compomics.github.io/xilmass/_posts/2019-04-16-31xilmassparameterscli.md

 `threadNumbers`: number of cores for multithreading

-`isPercolatorAsked`: T: Write separate Percolator input files; F: Do not write Percolator input files (Still not fully-functional and tested)
+`isPercolatorAsked`: allows writing separate Percolator input files (T); or do not write Percolator input files (Still not fully-functional and tested) (F)

-`isSPLITFDR`: T: splits the XL sites lists into two groups and computes FDR for each sub-XL sites with the following
+`isImprovedFDR`: T: splits the XL sites lists into two groups and computes FDR for each sub-XL sites with the following if it is set to `isImprovedFDR=T`, otherwise it computes global FDR for `isImprovedFDR=F`.

-`fdrInterPro` and `fdrIntraPro` parameters.
-F: computes FDR from all XL sites without splitting with using `fdr` option

 `fdrInterPro`: A double value to compute FDR from only inter-protein XL site containing XPSMs by splitting XPSMs into two group as inter-protein and intra-protein XL sites lists.
+Only function for `isImprovedFDR=T`

 `fdrIntraPro`: A double value to compute FDR from only intra-protein XL site containing XPSMs by splitting XPSMs into two group as inter-protein and intra-protein XL sites lists.
+Only function for `isImprovedFDR=T`

-`fdr`: A double value to compute FDR with all XL sites; this is only function if isSPLITFDR is set to F.
+`fdr`: A double value to compute FDR with all XL sites (global FDR); Only function for `isImprovedFDR=F`.